tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 I've been faced with this question no fewer than 5 times in my consulting life and every single time it throws me for an emotional rollercoaster.

-Talking to others I get the same sense - that even when it's a company, a role or a salary that is unattractive full-time your mind can't stop thinking about taking the role{% include tufte-sn.html id="fulltime" content="To be clear not all full-time roles are bad!
-And there are legitimate reasons you might want or need to take the role (security, salary, health insurance etc." %}.
+Talking to others I get the same sense - that even when it's a company, a role or a salary that is unattractive full-time your mind can't stop thinking about taking the role[^fulltime].

+[^fulltime]: To be clear not all full-time roles are bad!
+And there are legitimate reasons you might want or need to take the role (security, salary, health insurance etc.

 The reason this question is able to throw you for a loop is because it challenges your self-made identity.
 It directly confronts and questions your ability to stand behind the labels you’ve chosen - by placing them in contrast to the “authoritative” and “well-understood” and “recognizable” label that they’re offering you.